 by Barbara Scrivens

 “If we children said we were of Polish extraction, they wouldn’t believe us.
 They said, ‘You’ve got a German surname, you’re German.’
-I only realised years later that during the war Uncle Leo used up his petrol rations for the farm to bring us duck eggs, meat, fish and sometimes ducks to eat.”
+I only realised years later that during the war Uncle Leo used up his petrol rations for the farm to bring us duck eggs, meat, fish, and sometimes ducks to eat.”

 “Experiencing this older generation of Poles at Mass on Sundays and listening—not understanding—to them talk, talk, talk made me realise I belonged to a wonderful, friendly family.

 “When it came to cleaning the church, these Polish ladies would be there with their buckets of boiling water and caustic soda.
-They would scrub and wash the floor so that the wooden floorboards were clean as a pin and because the school was next door, my older sister, Shirley, and I would go over and join the old ladies and watch them working—and then we’d get a job.”
+They would scrub and wash the floor so that the wooden floorboards were clean as a pin and, because the school was next door, my older sister, Shirley, and I would go over and join the old ladies and watch them working—and then we’d get a job.”

-Martha as a young mother with her mother-in-law, Katarzyna Watemburg, and from left, Albert, Beatrice at the back, and Vera.
+Martha as a young mother with her mother-in-law, Katarzyna (Catherine) Watemburg, and from left, Albert, Beatrice at the back, and Vera.

 “Anything they could do to improve themselves was a gift from God and they were thankful for their new lives.
 In those early years the so-called road was a sea of mud and stumps—a track cut through bush.
-Even bullock drays got stuck in the mud, but the early settlers and surveyors all used that track and the Poles would trudge for miles to get to Sunday Mass.
+Even bullock drays got stuck in the mud, but the early settlers and surveyors all used that track, and the Poles would trudge for miles to Sunday Mass.

-“The war clothes were good quality, hard wearing.
+Ray: “The war clothes were good quality, hard wearing.
 Uncle Ben would not have thrown them out.”

 Photographed at Leo's Norfolk Road farm around 1940:

 Ray remembers one of Leo’s neighbours, the Wisniewski family, with “10 or 12” children living on the corner of Norfolk Road.
 Albert Watemburg lost his farm on the other side of Leo during the 1930s’ Great Depression.
-Before he turned to gold mining Albert leased Maori land in Kawhia, about 250 kilometres up the coast.
+Before he turned to gold mining, Albert leased Maori land in Kawhia, about 250 kilometres up the coast.

 “Being close to the harbour you got a free feed out of the water.”

 The immigrants walked up Brougham Street to Marsland Hill and the former British military barracks.
 The buildings—empty of troops after the 1860s Taranaki Wars—became an immigration hostel providing free rations until people found work.
-August Neustrowski took a job in Bell Block, north of New Plymouth, clearing scrubland for English farmers.
+August Neustrowski took a job in Bell Block, north of New Plymouth, clearing scrubland for an English farmer.

 Once they had a bit of money they bought pork and started making Polish sausage, curing hams, bacon, or even fish, by hanging it all in the chimney.

 “My great-grandparents found a little one-roomed cottage in Inglewood.
 My grandmother described it as ‘one room, with a lean-to at the back for washing and drying clothes.’
 The room had a dirt floor and they made dried fern mattresses.
 The parents slept on the floor and the children in the rafters.
 The fireplace was about two metres wide and about a metre deep.
-It didn’t have a brick chimney so they lined it with corrugated iron supported by green timber.
-Once they had a bit of money they bought pork and started making Polish sausage, curing hams, bacon, or even fish, by hanging it all in the chimney.
+It didn’t have a brick chimney, so they lined it with corrugated iron supported by green timber.
+Once they had a bit of money, they bought pork and started making Polish sausage, curing hams, bacon, or even fish, by hanging it all in the chimney.

-“On weekdays great-grandfather worked on the roads for the government and contracting, felling trees.
+“On weekdays, great-grandfather worked on the roads for the government and contracting, felling trees.
 He was known to be scrupulously honest.
 I found out that he later organised other Polish men to help him chop down 680 acres of standing bush at Ngaere, south of Stratford, for an English gentleman who refused to pay the correct amount.
-He thought the dumb ‘German’ wouldn’t know the difference between 600 acres and 680 acres so great-grandfather August took him to court.
+He thought the dumb ‘German’ wouldn’t know the difference between 600 acres and 680 acres, so great-grandfather August took him to court.
 The Englishman ended up settling.”

-Below is a close-up of the same group.
+A close-up of the same group.
 Ray has been able to identify Vincent Meller,1 with the watch chains in the back row, and his uncle John (Johan) Neustrowski, also with watch chains and sitting on the log third from the right.

 One group of bush-fellers made page two of the taranaki herald on 8 March 1887: